TarasZhere/Apache-Kafka-Wikimedia/README.md

 # Apache Kafka - Wikimedia Recent Changes
 Welcome to the README.md for the Apache Kafka - Wikimedia Recent Changes project!
-In an age where real-time information is paramount, staying up-to-date with the latest developments is crucial.
 This repository serves as a comprehensive guide to utilizing Apache Kafka to harness the power of real-time data streaming for monitoring and analyzing recent changes to Wikimedia content.
-Whether you are a developer, data enthusiast, or a Wikimedia aficionado, this README.md will provide you with the essential information to get started and make the most of this integration.
+This README.md will provide you with the essential information to get started and make the most of this integration.
 Explore how Apache Kafka empowers you to stay on top of Wikimedia updates, unlocking new possibilities for research, insights, and real-time decision-making.

 ## About the project